Sam Wanamaker: Career

-Restoring the Globe Theatre
+Restoring the Globe theatre

-In 1970 Wanamaker's career took a dramatic turn after he was annoyed that while a number of replicas of the Globe Theatre existed in the United States, the site of the original in London was marked by only a plaque on a nearby brewery.
+In 1970 Wanamaker's career took a dramatic turn after he was annoyed that while a number of replicas of the Globe theatre existed in the United States, the site of the original in London was marked by only a plaque on a nearby brewery.
 He then made it his goal to restore an exact replica of the Globe to feature plays and a museum.

-It became Wanamaker's "great obsession" to restore Shakespeare's Globe Theatre at its original location.
+It became Wanamaker's "great obsession" to restore Shakespeare's Globe at its original location.
 He secured financial support from philanthropists and fellow lovers of Shakespeare, such as Samuel H. Scripps, to see that it would be created.
 Wanamaker then founded the Shakespeare Globe Trust, which raised well over ten million dollars.

 Though, as in the late 16th and 17th centuries, the 20th century Royal family were more or less supportive, British officialdom was far less so, since they wanted to develop the site for new high-rise housing and commercial use.
 English Heritage, which controlled the site, refused to give Wanamaker the precise dimensions of the original Globe.

 According to Karl Meyer of The New York Times:

 The Shakespeare project helped Mr. Wanamaker keep his sanity and dignity intact.
 On his first visit to London in 1949, he had sought traces of the original theatre and was astonished to find only a blackened plaque on an unused brewery.
 He found this neglect inexplicable, and in 1970 launched the Shakespeare Globe Trust, later obtaining the building site and necessary permissions despite a hostile local council.
 He siphoned his earnings as actor and director into the project, undismayed by the scepticism of his British colleagues.

 On the south bank of the River Thames in London, near where the modern recreation of Shakespeare's Globe stands today, is a plaque that reads: "In Thanksgiving for Sam Wanamaker, Actor, Director, Producer, 1919–1993, whose vision rebuilt Shakespeare's Globe Theatre on Bankside in this parish".
 There is a blue plaque on the river-side wall of the theatre, and the site's Jacobean indoor theatre, opened in January 2014, is named the Sam Wanamaker Playhouse after him.

-For his work in reconstructing the Globe Theatre, Wanamaker, in July 1993, was made an honorary Commander of the Order of the British Empire (CBE).
+For his work in reconstructing the Globe theatre, Wanamaker, in July 1993, was made an honorary Commander of the Order of the British Empire (CBE).
 He was also honoured with the Benjamin Franklin Medal by the Royal Society of Arts in recognition of his contribution to theatre.

 When multi-Tony Award-winning British actor Mark Rylance accepted his third Tony on stage in New York City during the televised ceremonies on June 8, 2014, he did so with a note of thanks to Wanamaker.